myConsciousness/myConsciousness/README.md

 > I have tried both modes in my local env and had no problems with Japanese input 🤔 This is an old issue, but it seems similar

 github.com/flutter/flut...

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-24T00:52:26.358Z
->
-> With the simple implementation in this reference, inputting Japanese doesn't result in strange behavior.
-Or you can share your code on Discord :)

-api.flutter.dev/flutter/mate...

----
 <!-- MY-BSKY_TIMELINE:END -->